Tatianabellagio/freqk/README.md

 ## To-do

+- [x] determine k-mer length from index

-- [ ] when indexing, count number of k-mers for each allele
+- [x] when indexing, count number of k-mers for each allele

-- [ ] for count subcommand: load in k-mers from index as hash set, loop over input reads with a fastx iterator, slide window to get k-mers, only count k-mers if they're in the hash set
+- [x] for count subcommand: load in k-mers from index as hash set, loop over input reads with a fastx iterator, slide window to get k-mers, only count k-mers if they're in the hash set